How to Sort in Excel

 Then, select the row you want to sort under ‘Sort by’ drop-down and click ‘OK’.

-Now, the dataset is sorted by the values in the selected row.
+As you can see below, the dataset is now sorted by the values in the selected row.

 Now you learned to sort in Excel, you can quickly reorganize your worksheet by sorting your data.